 The most extreme examples can occur with those who participate in role-playing games where they feel successful.
 The problem is that this may take the place of self-fulfillment in real life.
 If the satisfaction in the gaming world is much greater, some may fall into a gaming addiction that closely resembles drug addiction.

 Beyond just being fun and attractive, is there a biochemical explanation behind video game popularity?
 This is exactly what Alan Reiss at Stanford University investigated in his study of 22 college students.
 Brain activation scans showed that key areas of the medial forebrain “pleasure circuit” lit up when the students played video games.
 While both sexes showed activation in these regions while playing, the effect was significantly stronger in men.

 The research also confirmed that pleasure circuit activation is rapid and repeated, much like what occurs when smoking cigarettes.
-Other video game studies using PET scanning have shown an increased release of dopamine while players moved to higher game levels.
+Other video game studies using positron emission tomography (PET) scanning have shown an increased release of dopamine while players moved to higher game levels.

 Given the potential for addiction, there has been a lot of scrutiny around video games.
 It appears that people can become addicted to the games, and there are even video game detox centers to treat this problem.

 According to the Center for Online Addiction, warning signs for video game addiction include: